Skip to content

 Hail damage costs in Minneapolis, MN

-Hail season in Minneapolis peaks during June and July, when the jet stream retreats northward and Gulf moisture extends into Minnesota.
-The Twin Cities metropolitan area's position between two major river systems and the urban heat island effect create favorable conditions for severe convective storms.
-May and August represent secondary risk months, and homeowners should monitor weather forecasts during these periods.
+Minneapolis hail season peaks in June and July, when the jet stream retreats northward and Gulf moisture extends into Minnesota.
+The city's position between two major river systems and its urban heat island effect create locally favorable conditions for convective storm development.
+Secondary hail activity occurs in May and August.

 Hail risk score